History of nursing in the United Kingdom: 1940s

-Second World War 1939-45
+Second World War 1939–1945

-The armed forces estimated at the beginning of the war that they needed 5000 trained nurses.
+The armed forces estimated at the beginning of the war that they needed 5,000 trained nurses.
 Up to 67,000 were thought to be needed to care for the expected air-raid casualties.
 This was more than the number of trained nurses in employment.
 A Civil Nursing Reserve was set up - 7000 trained nurses, 3000 assistant nurses and also nursing auxiliaries.
 The auxiliaries were given fifty hours training in hospital before they started work.
 After protests it was agreed that they should not do domestic work.
 6,200 from the Civil Nursing Reserve were working in hospitals in June 1940.

 The Ministry of Health guaranteed a salary of £40 to nursing students in training, about double what voluntary hospitals were paying before the war.

 During the war nurses belonged to Queen Alexandra's Imperial Military Nursing Service (QAIMNS), as they had during World War I. (Nurses belonging to the QAIMNS are informally called "QA"s.)
 Members of the Army Nursing Service served in every overseas British military campaign during World War II, as well as at military hospitals in Britain.
 At the beginning of World War II, nurses held officer status with equivalent rank, but were not commissioned officers.
 In 1941, emergency commissions and a rank structure were created, conforming with the structure used in the rest of the British Army.
 Nurses were given rank badges and were now able to be promoted to ranks from Lieutenant through to Brigadier.
 Nurses were exposed to all dangers during the War, and some were captured and became prisoners of war.Two hundred and thirty-six nurses died as a consequence of the war.
 Five nurses who trained at the Royal Victoria Hospital Belfast, N. Ireland died in service.
 Ruth Hannah Dickson had served in WW1.
 She re-joined the QA/Rs in Singapore having been a missionary in China.
 The evacuation ship she was aboard was hit by a Japanese U-boat as it left Singapore.
 She survived the attack to be taken Prisoner of War and died in a concentration camp in 1944.
 Ellen Lowry and Ida Nelson were nursing with the Colonial Service in Singapore.
 Their ship was also attacked leaving Singapore and they drowned.
 Doreen Pedlow QA was aboard a ship leaving Singapore when it too was hit.
 Doreen drifted for three days on a raft before she died.
 Beatrice Dowling was serving with the Naval Nursing Service in Singapore when she too died at sea.
-TheirIne 5 names are on the Roll of Honour in Westminster Abbey.
+Their 5 names are on the Roll of Honour in Westminster Abbey.
 At the outbreak of WW2 there were 640 nurses attached to QAIMNS.
 By the end of the war this number had risen through the recruitment of reservists to 12,000.